 On January 1, 2023, the Company adopted ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
-ASU 2016-13 requires an entity to utilize a new impairment model known as the current expected credit loss ("CECL") model to estimate its lifetime "expected credit loss" and record an allowance that, when deducted from the amortized cost basis of the financial asset, presents the net amount expected to be collected on the financial asset.
-The lifetime expected credit loss is estimated using historical experience, current conditions, and reasonable and supportable forecasts and applies to assets measured at amortized cost, including loans and held-to-maturity debt securities, as well as some off-balance sheet credit exposures, including unfunded commitments to extend credit.
-The CECL model is expected to result in more timely recognition of credit losses and replaces the incurred loss methodology previously used.
+ASU 2016-13 required an entity to utilize a new impairment model known as the current expected credit loss ("CECL") model to estimate its lifetime "expected credit loss" and record an allowance that, when deducted from the amortized cost basis of the financial asset, presents the net amount expected to be collected on the financial asset.
+The lifetime expected credit loss is estimated using historical experience, current conditions, and reasonable and supportable forecasts and applies to assets measured at amortized cost, including loans and held-to-maturity debt securities, as well as some off-balance sheet credit in more timely recognition of credit losses and replaces the incurred loss methodology previously used.
 ASU 2016-13 also requires new disclosures for financial assets measured at amortized cost, loans, and available-for-sale debt securities.

 The Company adopted ASC 326 and all related subsequent amendments thereto using the modified retrospective approach for all financial assets measured at amortized cost and off-balance sheet credit exposures.
 The transition adjustment upon adoption included a \$176,000 decrease in the allowance for credit losses on loans, which is presented as a reduction to net loans outstanding, and a \$315,000 increase in the reserve for unfunded lending commitments, which is included in Other Liabilities.
 The Bank recorded a \$110,000 net decrease to retained earnings as of January 1, 2023 for the cumulative effect of the CECL adoption, which reflects the transition adjustments noted above, net of the applicable deferred tax assets recorded.
-Results for reporting periods beginning after January 1, 2023 are presented under CECL, while prior period amounts continue to be reported in accordance with the incurred loss accounting standards.
+Results for reporting periods beginning after January 1, 2023 are presented under CECL.